Curriculum & Requirements

 In addition, all students and faculty are expected to attend the monthly Clinical Lunch speaker series (September to April).
 This series is designed to bring faculty and students together in a casual setting to promote a sense of community and shared learning.
 The topics are varied; past events in this series have focused on psychopathology or interventions with adults or children.

-Students are also required to demonstrate satisfactory knowledge of historical foundations of psychology and one of the advanced clinical courses (assessment, psychopathology, or intervention) must focus on children (i.e., PSYC 532 Child Assessment, PSYC 536 Psychopathology of the Child, or PSYC 556 Treatment of Child Disorders).
+At least one of the advanced clinical courses (assessment, psychopathology, or intervention) must focus on children (i.e., PSYC 532 Child Assessment, PSYC 536 Psychopathology of the Child, or PSYC 556 Treatment of Child Disorders).
+Students are also required to demonstrate satisfactory knowledge of historical foundations of psychology through prior undergraduate work or completing a book report on the topic.

 To accomplish the general objectives of the program, the plan of MA and PhD study includes a series of clinical and non-clinical courses and practica supervised by professional psychologists in university and community agencies.